Accelerated calibration of semi-analytic galaxy formation models: The results of our calibrated model

 In Fig.~\ref{fig:ZFOURGEcomparison} we compare the stellar mass function (SMF) predicted by our fully calibrated model (Section~\ref{sect:includingAdditionalConstraints}) to the observational determinations from ZFOURGE/CANDELS presented by \citet{2014ApJ...783...85T}.
 For clarity, we show only every second redshift bin from the observations, and offset the higher-redshift bins in the vertical direction as indicated in the legend.
 Importantly, the SMF was \emph{not} a direct calibration target in our likelihood function.
 Instead, it emerges from constraining the model parameters by the SHMR at low and high redshift, together with the low-redshift stellar mass--size relation.
 The comparison in Fig.~\ref{fig:ZFOURGEcomparison} therefore provides a demonstration of how well our calibration strategy generalises to a key observable across cosmic time.

 At low redshift ($0.2 < z < 0.5$), the agreement between model and data is generally very good across the observed stellar mass range.
-This success largely reflects the direct constraint imposed by the $z \approx 0.3$ SHMR (Fig.~\ref{fig:SHMR_lowz_and_highz}), which fixes the normalisation and slope of the SMF near the knee.
+This success largely reflects the direct constraint imposed by the $z \sim 0.3$ SHMR (Fig.~\ref{fig:SHMR_lowz_and_highz}), which fixes the normalisation and slope of the SMF near the knee.
 We note that in comparison to \citet{2014ApJ...783...85T}, we slightly over-predict the number of galaxies, especially at the high-mass end.
-This is in contrast to the earlier comparison with \cite{2013MNRAS.436..697B}, which likely reflects systematic offsets between different datasets and/or methodologies, underlining that such measurements are subject to significant uncertainties.
+This is in contrast to the earlier comparison with \citet{2013MNRAS.436..697B}, highlighting the significant systematic uncertainties and differences in stellar mass definitions between observational studies.
+As discussed earlier, the stellar mass estimates from \citet{2013MNRAS.436..697B} include extended diffuse emission, that is not tracked by \galacticus, nor included in most other observational measurements of the SMF.
+The comparison here therefore likely represents a genuine (though small) excess of massive galaxies in our model.
+We note that the \ltw SHMR used for calibration assigns relatively high stellar masses at fixed halo mass compared to other empirical inferences \citep[e.g.][]{2013MNRAS.428.3121M, 2019MNRAS.488.3143B}, which likely contributes to this behaviour.

 At intermediate redshifts ($0.75 < z < 1.5$), the model still reproduces the overall shape of the SMF reasonably well, but begins to systematically over-produce low-mass galaxies.
-This trend mirrors that seen in the SHMR comparison at $z \approx 0.9$ (Fig.~\ref{fig:SHMR_lowz_and_highz}), where the model fails to produce a sufficiently steep relation.
+This trend mirrors that seen in the SHMR comparison at $z \sim 0.9$ (Fig.~\ref{fig:SHMR_lowz_and_highz}), where the model fails to produce a sufficiently steep relation.
 This discrepancy becomes more pronounced in the highest redshift bin, where the model predicts a factor of $\sim3$ excess of low-mass galaxies and a deficit of high-mass systems relative to the \citet{2014ApJ...783...85T} measurements.

 Overall, this comparison shows that our SHMR-based calibration method yields a model that reproduces the observed SMF well at $z \lesssim 1$, despite the SMF not being an explicit calibration target.
 The increasing mismatch at earlier times highlights the limitations of the present model in capturing the redshift evolution of the SHMR, and points to the need for enhanced flexibility (e.g. in feedback, gas recycling, or cooling models).
 If such flexibility is introduced, it may also be necessary to incorporate additional high-redshift constraints to ensure accurate predictions at $z \gtrsim 1.5$.